These Projects Will Save Considerable Home-Energy Usage, but Have High Upfront Costs

 Wind energy is playing an increasingly vital role in reducing use of fossil fuels—its capacity tripled in the last 10 years and it now accounts for seven percent of U.S. electricity production.
 But almost all that power was generated via large projects located in rural locales or offshore.
 Although wind turbines can produce enough free power to quickly pay off their upfront costs, unfortunately, few densely populated areas are good prospects for wind energy production.

 Most turbines won’t turn unless they’re exposed to wind speeds that stay at or above 10 miles per hour.
-Here in the Windy City and its close-in suburbs, surrounding trees, buildings, and hills will block much of your area’s wind energy, even on a good gusty day, unless you build a 60-plus-foot tower to access winds less disturbed by surrounding “surface roughness.”
+In this area, surrounding trees, buildings, and hills will block much of your area’s wind energy, even on a good gusty day, unless you build a 60-plus-foot tower to access winds less disturbed by surrounding “surface roughness.”

 Which leads to another constraint for most of us: space.
 Most of us don’t live on one-acre-plus lots, and therefore don’t have enough space to house the tall towers.
 Building codes and homeowner association rules in many metro areas prohibit construction of large windmill towers.
 Even if you live in an ideally situated spot and can host a large turbine, it will cost $30,000-$60,000; while you’ll eventually recoup that, solar power is likely a more feasible investment.